-These rights are granted in two equal parts.
+For grants prior to 2022, these rights are granted in two equal parts.
 The first part is based on retention and requires the holder remain an employee for three years from grant date.
 The second part is based on delivering superior long-term performance as measured by Return on Equity ("ROE"), with each grant of rights divided into three equal tranches.
-For each tranche, actual ROE is measured against a budget ROE and a stretch

-ROE as determined annually by the Board in respect of the forthcoming year.
+For each tranche, actual ROE is measured against a budget ROE and a stretch ROE as determined annually by the Board in respect of the forthcoming year.
 The proportion of the rights which vest depend on where within this range the Group performs, with 100% vesting on achieving the stretch ROE and no rights vesting if actual ROE is less than 90% of the budgeted ROE.
-For the 2020 year, the stretch ROE was set at 115% of the budget ROE.
+For the 2022 year, the stretch ROE was set at 115% of the budget ROE.
 Any rights to which the employee may become entitled on achieving the performance criteria, are still subject to the three year retention criteria before they can vest.

+For grants in 2022, these rights are granted based on delivering superior long-term performance as measured by Return on Invested Capital ("ROIC") over a three year performance period, determined by the Board in respect of each forthcoming three year period.
+The rights which vest depend on achieving this target ROIC, with 100% vesting on achieving the ROIC and no rights vesting if actual ROIC is less than the target ROIC.
+Any rights to which the employee may become entitled on achieving the performance criteria, are still subject to being employed by Bisalloy for the whole performance period.